neildavis/alsa_volume_from_usb_hid/README.md

     ```

     Again, this only has to be done once.
-3. Add your user to the `input` group if necessary.
-This is required to allow the daemon to receive Linux evdev input events from USB HID devices.
-First check to see if your user is already in the `input` group:

-    ```shell
-    groups
-    ```

-    This command will display all of the groups your user is a member of. if you see `input` listed in the results you're all set.
-If not, you need to add your user to the `input` group using this command:

-    ```shell
-    sudo usermod -a -G input $USER
-    ```

-    You will need to log out and log in again (or reboot) for this change to take effect.
-Again, this only has to be done once.

-4. Finally, run the daemon.
+3. Finally, run the daemon.
 Without any args it will try to find the best ALSA mixer device and USB HID device automatically.
 These, and other options can be specified manually on the command line with the `-h` flag.
 See the help for details:

 ```monospace
     python3 src/alsa_vol_from_usb_hid.py -h